Cash program for basic needs for Ukrainian refugees in Poland

 – At the Warszawa Wschodnia railway station, a transit center for refugees is being built, where they will be able to rest and obtain basic information before moving on.
 Huge tents are erected by the Norwegian Refugee Council, and the center will be managed by the PCPM Foundation.
 In addition, the Great Orchestra of Christmas Charity Foundation will provide refugees with temporary accommodation from a few to 48 hours.
 We initially predict that this center will be operational for 3 months- adds Dr. Wojciech Wilk, CEO of the PCPM Foundation and the UN expert on humanitarian crises.

-PCPM is launching also an educational and community center for Ukrainian refugees located in a ground floor of a former headquarters of one of the commercial banks in a prime location in Warsaw.
-Activities include speech therapy, psychosocial assistance, sensory integration, catch-up classes, day school and Polish language classes.
+PCPM is launching also an educational and community center for Ukrainian refugees located on a ground floor of a former headquarters of one of the commercial banks in a prime location in Warsaw.
+Activities include speech therapy, psychosocial assistance, sensory integration, catch-up classes, day school, and Polish language classes.
 In the next weeks, PCPM will add activities for Ukrainian refugee women, including Polish language classes and assistance in finding employment.
 The center is operated entirely by Ukrainian refugee teachers and specialists.